orb-lang/helm/doc/md/helm/zone.md

 lines into the underlying content.

-If ``allow_overscroll`` is falsy, checks if there will be enough content to fill the screen after the requested scroll, and clamps the amount of scrolling so there will be.
-If truthy, the check is instead that there is **any** content available.
+``allow_overscroll`` determines whether we are willing to scroll past the available content.
+If falsy, scrolling stops when the last line of content is the last line on the screen.
+If truthy, scrolling stops when the last line of content is the **first** line on the screen.

 Returns a boolean indicating whether any scrolling occurred.